 Do it at night if you can!
 The redwoods glow under the moody lighting.
 You can read more about this experience on TripAdvisor here.

 • Zipline through a canopy.
 If you’re an adventurer, don’t miss the opportunity to soar through a pristine forest canopy as you listen to the native birds calling.
 You can book your ziplining experience here.

 • Jet boat through the Tutukau Gorge.
-Meet your guide about 30 minutes from Rotorua for a 2.5 hour jet boat ride on the Waikatau River through the sheer cliffs of the Tutkau Gorge and past the Orakei Korakao geothermal Park.
+Meet your guide about 30 minutes from Rotorua for a 2.5-hour jet boat ride on the Waikato River through the sheer cliffs of the Tutkau Gorge and past the Orakei Korakao Geothermal Park.

 Then you’ll “water walk” through The Squeeze to a waterfall and nearby spa.
 You can book this experience here.